Berdic/PinocchioInterface/README.md

 Visual Studio 2015 like a WPF C# project.
 My recommendation is to install the free community version (VS 2015 download link -> https://www.visualstudio.com/downloads/), open the .sln file -> right click on Solution in the Solution Explorer inside VS -> click Rebuild.
-Application .exe will be placed in the default bin subfolder and in the Application [platform] root subfolder.
 Research subfolder contains science work regarding Pinocchio library and the developed Application.
 Currently it is on Serbian language.